UKCloud/documentation/articles/azure/azs-how-resize-disk-portal.md

 ## Expanding the volume

 After expanding the disk, you may need to go into the OS and expand the volume to actually use the newly allocated space.
-To do so, follow the steps below:

 # [Windows VM](#tab/tabid-a)